cgint/ai-agents-with-CrewAI/README.md

 - Experimental [OllamaFunctions](https://python.langchain.com/docs/integrations/chat/ollama_functions/) did not work for me at all
   - Did not invest much time though - just wrapped the OllamaChat and tried out with Mistral, openhermes, Mixtral, ...
 Nothing worked.
 Even openhermes that did well without that wrapper :shrug:

+# The rest of the README of from the original repo of 'Ingmar Stapel'

 # AT-agents realized with CrewAI
 This program uses CrewAI to build a web-app using three agents doing some research stuff in the internet.